JvanKatwijk/qt-dab/README.md

 ![6.9](/res/read_me/new-dxDisplay.png?raw=true)

- * if the "dxMode" is "on" the tii data, as appearing on the dxDisplay, is now written - extended with the coordinates of the transmitters - in a ".csv" file.
+ * if the "dxMode" is "on" (selectable by a button on the main widget), the tii data, as appearing on the dxDisplay, is now written - extended with the coordinates of the transmitters - in a ".csv" file.

 ![6.9](/res/read_me/tiifile.png?raw=true)

  * Some checkboxes on the configuration widget were obsolete and are removed

  * the SDRplay device selector now shows - when an RSPDuo is recognized - a tuner selector that seems to work.

-The Qt6 based version for Linux works fine, there are, however, some issues with the (cross compiled) Windows versions, probably caused by problems with some incompatible dll's.
-The windows versions for Qt_DAB 6.9 are therefore - for the time being - still compiled with Qt5 (as is the AppImage).

-While development for Qt-DAB-qtX-6.9 is not yet fully completed, experimental versions of the Qt-DAB-qt5-6.9 (an installer for W64 and an AppImage for Linux) are included in the 6.8 release

 A Beta version of Qt_DAB-6.9 is available in the releases section